User Onboarding

 Logics:

-Though a series of design critiques and iterations involving UX, Content Strategy and Product Management we arrived at the final design.
+Through a cycle of design sessions, user validation, and iterative reviews with Content Strategy and Product Management, we arrived at the final design.

 Abbreviated onboarding flow on the By Product Page

-We confirmed with users thats the flow was understandable and handed visual high fidelity mockups to engineering.
-During implementation I handled additional questions from the team, for example about when and if we should allow users to dismiss the banner.
-Eventually I participated in User Accessibility Testing identifying defects on my own and logging them into Jira.
+After design hand-off to engineering, I handled additional questions from the team during implementation, for example when and if we should allow users to dismiss the banner.
+Eventually we conducted User Accessibility/QA Testing identifying defects and logging them into Jira as blockers or backlog items.

 Defects examples that were logged into Jira